Two Cylinder Model with Load Constraints

 To open this model, type

-sldemo_hydrod at MATLAB® terminal (click on the hyperlink if you are using MATLAB Help).
-Press the "Play" button on the model toolbar to run the simulation.
+sldemo_hydrod into the MATLAB® Command Window (click the hyperlink if you are using MATLAB Help).
+To run the simulation, on the Simulation tab, press Run.
+The model:

 out.
-The signal logging data is stored within
+The signal logging data is stored in

 xout.
-Each state is assigned a name to facilitate data logging.
-The names of the states are available in the 'stateName' field of
+Each state is assigned a name in the model to facilitate working with logged data.
+The names of the states are available in the

 Figure 1: Two cylinder model and simulation results